NOAA-OWP/DMOD/INSTALL.md

 ### File Name and Path

-The general recommendation is to name this file `.env` and place it the project root on development systems.
+The general recommendation is to name this file `.env` and place it in the project root on development systems.
 This is the expected default for many DMOD management script and tools.
 The Git repo is also configured to ignore this path.

 However, most DMOD management tools support an optional parameter for setting a custom path to an environment config, so a file can be named or located elsewhere if needed.